 The UK has a non-conviction-based asset recovery regime, called the civil recovery regime.
-Civil recovery applies to the proceeds of 'unlawful conduct', defined in section 241 POCA as conduct that is unlawful under UK criminal law or, where the conduct occurred outside the UK, is unlawful under the criminal law of that territory and, if it had occurred in the UK, would be unlawful under UK criminal law.
+Civil recovery applies to the proceeds of "unlawful conduct", defined in section 241 POCA as conduct that is unlawful under UK criminal law or, where the conduct occurred outside the UK, is unlawful under the criminal law of that territory and, if it had occurred in the UK, would be unlawful under UK criminal law.
 Unlawful conduct also includes conduct that occurs outside the UK, constitutes or is connected to the commission of a gross human rights abuse or violation and, if it had occurred in the UK, would be an indictable offence.

-Part 5 of POCA provides for the making of a civil recovery order (CRO) by the High Court for the recovery of property which is or represents property obtained through unlawful conduct.
+Part 5 of the POCA provides for the making of a civil recovery order (CRO) by the High Court, following an application by a specified enforcement authority (which includes the NCA, HMRC and SFO), for the recovery of property that is or represents property obtained through unlawful conduct.
 The question of whether property has been obtained through unlawful conduct is decided on the balance of probabilities.
 A CRO does not require a criminal conviction or any criminal proceedings; it targets property, not the person holding it.
 An enforcement authority may obtain a CRO against any person it thinks holds recoverable property.